Breakdown Maintenance: Types, Benefits & Examples

 Breakdown Maintenance vs. Corrective Maintenance: What’s the Difference?

-While both corrective and breakdown maintenance are reactive approaches to maintaining and repairing equipment, corrective maintenance can be performed on equipment that is still functioning, but not at its optimal levels, while breakdown maintenance involves equipment that is completely not working.
+Both corrective and breakdown maintenance are reactive approaches to maintaining and repairing equipment.
+However, you can perform corrective maintenance on equipment that is still functioning (but not at its optimal levels), while breakdown maintenance involves equipment that is completely not working.

 Using a CMMS Software for Breakdown Maintenance